Are you traveling to Bali with kids?

 100. Eat High Tea at Biku

 When the kids can eat high tea for $5 I am there.
-Biku restaurant in Jl Petitenget serves the typical high tea fare; sandwiches, cupcakes, scones.
+Biku restaurant in Jl Petitenget serves the typical high tea fare; sandwiches, cupcakes, and scones.
 Book!
 It gets busy.

 101. Do Nothing